Choose another country or region to see content specific to your location.

 • Why is the change deemed necessary, and why is it being undertaken?

 Good leadership secures stakeholder buy-in early in the process before key decisions have been made and locked in (e.g. architecture, solution design, vendor selection, business requirements, etc.): if for some reason you’ve decided to move forward with all of this and make final decisions ahead of time, don’t waste time around stakeholder input and feedback.
-Transparently communicate what has been decided on and why, and do not create the illusion that people have a say into things they don’t.
+Transparently communicate what has been decided on and why, and do not create the illusion that people have a say into things they don’t

 Provide clear and reasonable expectations around timelines, impacts on productivity and stress, and make sure that you do not pressure the teams executing on these initiatives into timelines destined to fail.
 Digital transformation initiatives take a minimum of six months, and eighteen months is not at all unreasonable.
 Don’t expect to see significant business value out of initiatives as soon as they’ve started or even as soon as an implementation is finished.
 It takes time to implement systems.
 It takes time for people to get proficient with new systems.
 And some platforms (especially martech/adtech) take time to accumulate enough data to run optimally or provide insights.